 - Add the peanut butter and beat for a few more seconds until incorporated.
 Next add the eggs and beat another few seconds until combined.

 - In a separate bowl, whisk together the flour, baking soda, baking powder and salt.
-Add the dry ingredients to the wet mixture and gently fold to combine with a spatula.
-Be careful not to over-stir, keep it light, but thoroughly incorporated.
+Add the dry ingredients to the wet mixture and mix until thoroughly incorporated.

 - Using a small scoop, form the dough into 1-inch balls and place them on a non-stick cookie sheet, Bake for 9 minutes.